ethereum-optimism/superchain-ops/runbooks/mcp-l1.md

 There are three just recipes in this file:

-- `simulate` - to simulate the transactions in the the `input.json` bundle
+- `simulate` - to simulate the transactions in the `input.json` bundle
 - `sign` - to sign the transactions in the `input.json` bundle
 - `execute` - to execute the transactions in the `input.json` bundle